lowskydev/Fokuso/README.md

 ![Fokuso Dashboard](src/assets/Stats_Page.png)

 Fokuso is a comprehensive productivity platform designed to enhance your learning experience through scientifically-proven techniques.
-Built with modern web technologies, it combines the power of the Pomodoro Technique, spaced repetition learning, and intelligent task management to help you achieve peak focus and productivity.
+Built with modern web technologies and powered by a [robust Django REST API backend](https://github.com/lowskydev/Fokuso-API), it combines the power of the Pomodoro Technique, spaced repetition learning, and intelligent task management to help you achieve peak focus and productivity.

 Whether you're a student, professional, or lifelong learner, Fokuso provides the tools you need to: